The Pictorial Australian

 The Pictorial Australian was a monthly illustrated paper published in South Australia by the Frearson Brothers, Samuel and Septimus, who were printers located on King William Street and Grenfell Street, Adelaide.
 The publication evolved over time, both in terms of name, publication frequency, and content.

 History

-The Frearson Brothers, Samuel and Septimus Frearson, were stationers, printers and publishers in colonial Adelaide, and known for producing illustrated publications.
+The Frearson Brothers, Samuel and Septimus Frearson, were stationers, printers and publishers in colonial Adelaide, known for producing illustrated publications.

 The Illustrated Adelaide News

-This first Frearson publication was issued from Vol 1, No. 1 of January 1875 to September 1880, devoted almost entirely to the Kelly Gang.
-A sister-publication and one with a more satirical tone, Frearson's Weekly Illustrated, was also published from 16 February 1878 until 26 April 1884.
+The first Frearson publication was issued from Vol 1, No. 1 of January 1875 to September 1880, devoted almost entirely to the Kelly Gang.
+A sister-publication with a more satirical tone, Frearson's Weekly Illustrated, was also published from 16 February 1878 until 26 April 1884.

 Frearson's Monthly Illustrated Adelaide News

 In 1880 the Illustrated Adelaide News was renamed.
 It maintained publication continuity with its predecessor and was published from October 1880 to December 1884.